Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Global well-posedness in 1D

 It satisfies the following four conditions: \begin{itemize} \item[(i)] $\displaystyle{ \frac{\one_{|z|<R_0}}{|z|^{1+\a}}\lesssim K(x,z,t) \lesssim \frac{\one_{|z|<2R_0}}{|z|^{1+\a}}}$; \item[(ii)] $K(x,-z,t) = K(x,z,t)$; \item[(iii)] $\displaystyle{|z|^{2+\a}| K(x+h,z,t) - K(x,z,t)| \leq C |h|}$; \item[(iv)] $\displaystyle{|\p_z(|z|^{1+\a} K(x,z,t))| \leq C |z|^{-1}}$. \end{itemize} Here the inequalities involve generic constants which may depend only on the density but not on its derivatives.
 Indeed, (i) is trivial.
 As to (iv), we have

-Given that $\dd_\rho(x+z,x) \sim |z|$, it is clear that this expression along is uniformly bounded by a constant.
-Hence, so it will remain if $\p_z$ falls on $h$.
-The bound gains $|z|^{-1}$ order when $\p_z$ falls on $|z|$.
+Given that $\dd_\rho(x+z,x) \sim |z|$, it is clear that this expression is uniformly bounded by a constant.
+It will remain so if $\p_z$ falls on $h$.
+The bound gains a negative power $|z|^{-1}$ when $\p_z$ falls on $|z|$.
 Next, observe that

 which is a uniformly bounded quantity.
 So, any derivative that falls on the distance inside the expression \eqref{e:kiv} reduces the power of that term by $1$, while the rest remains uniformly bounded.